nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * [Node.js: what, why, how](http://blog.gisonrg.me/2016/node-js-what-why-how/): a blog post to introduce Node.js
 * Leanring Node.js topics by attempting workshops provided on [NodeSchool.io](http://nodeschool.io)
    * [My solutions for nodeschoo.io](https://github.com/Gisonrg/collections/tree/master/nodeschool)
+* [An interesting JavaScript interview question](http://blog.gisonrg.me/2016/interesting-js-question/): starting from a JavaScript interview question to share my learning and understanding of some JavaScript features like hoisting, "this", and scope.